Actionable and diverse counterfactual explanations incorporating domain knowledge and plausibility constraints: Method description

 The first term ensures the correctness of the counterfactual by enforcing that the predicted probability of the desired class exceeds that of all other classes.
 It is formulated as a hinge loss that becomes zero once this condition is satisfied, guaranteeing the intended classification change.
 In Figure~\ref{fig:case}, this corresponds to moving the query point across the decision boundary.
 However, simply crossing the boundary is not enough to make a counterfactual useful.
 The second term determines where the counterfactual is placed, ensuring it does not end up in an arbitrary region but in a part of the feature space that makes it actionable.
 This is achieved through a weighted combination of property-specific objectives—plausibility, proximity, sparsity, and diversity—that must be carefully balanced.
 For example, a minimal change that violates domain constraints may technically achieve the desired prediction but remains unrealistic and therefore not actionable.
 Figure~\ref{fig:case} illustrates why plausibility is critical: counterfactuals should respect both conditional dependencies (e.g., $P(x_2 \mid x_1, x_3)$ and $P(x_4 \mid x_3)$) and linear relationships among features.
 Ignoring these relationships can lead to invalid suggestions, such as feature combinations that cannot occur in practice.
 By jointly optimizing these properties, the approach ensures that counterfactuals are not only effective in altering predictions but also realistic, interpretable, and suitable for decision-making.
-A key challenge in this approach is ensuring that each component is balanced in magnitude, preventing any one term from dominating the others.
-To address this, we propose defining each component so that it is scaled between $0$ and $1$, allowing for more intuitive hyperparameter tuning and facilitating a more reliable search for optimal values.
+All components are scaled to comparable ranges to allow the use of uniform weights.
+This provides a neutral default configuration that can be adjusted in application-specific scenarios.

 In the following sections, we describe in-depth the design of particular loss components and the process of search for optimal solution.